Quick Summary

 Some companies simply convert recordings of their live online events into automated webinars to recreate their interactivity and engagement, but as evergreen content.

-Read more about the use case for SaaS customer success teams on our website, or read the two mini case studies below:
+Read more about the use case for SaaS customer success teams on our website, or read the mini case studies below:

-Later, the #1 Instagram marketing platform, automated their customer success webinars for onboarding and training and experienced these results:
+Later, the 1 Instagram marketing platform, automated their customer success webinars for onboarding and training and experienced these results:

 “We used to host 2-4 live webinars a month at capacity.
 Now we host 100+ a month and only spend about an hour a day responding to chat messages.
 Attendance has gone up 6x!”